easyaspi314/piper-phonemize-fix/README.md

 # Piper Phonemization Library

+This version has the following fixes primarily for Python, based on @lucaspar's PR:

+- Fixes for compiling on ANY version of Python
+- Better (albeit not perfect) packaging
+- Simplified build process for the Python module
+- Cleaner folder layout for Python installations
+- Windows support

 Converts text to phonemes for [Piper](https://github.com/rhasspy/piper).

 When using eSpeak phonemes, requires an [espeak-ng fork](https://github.com/rhasspy/espeak-ng) with `espeak_TextToPhonemesWithTerminator` function.